MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 1. In the Add Method Wizard, provide the information to create the method.

-1. Specify any interface definition language settings for the method in the [IDL attributes](#idl-attributes-add-method-wizard) page of the wizard.
+1. Specify interface definition language settings for the method in the [IDL attributes](#idl-attributes-add-method-wizard) page of the wizard.

 1. Select **OK** to add the method.